Mesenchyme

-Mesenchyme (/ˈmɛsənkaɪm ˈmiːzən-/) is a type of loosely organized animal embryonic connective tissue of undifferentiated cells that give rise to most tissues, such as skin, blood, or bone.
+Mesenchyme (/ˈmɛsənkaɪm ˈmiːzən-/) is a type of loosely organized animal embryonic connective tissue of undifferentiated cells that give rise to many tissues, such as skin, blood, or bone.
 The interactions between mesenchyme and epithelium help to form nearly every organ in the developing embryo.

 Vertebrates

 Structure

 Mesenchyme is characterized morphologically by a prominent ground substance matrix containing a loose aggregate of reticular fibers and unspecialized mesenchymal stem cells.
 Mesenchymal cells can migrate easily (in contrast to epithelial cells, which lack mobility, are organized into closely adherent sheets, and are polarized in an apical-basal orientation).

 Development

 The mesenchyme originates from the mesoderm.
 From the mesoderm, the mesenchyme appears as an embryologically primitive "soup".
 This "soup" exists as a combination of the mesenchymal cells plus serous fluid plus the many different tissue proteins.
 Serous fluid is typically stocked with the many serous elements, such as sodium and chloride.
 The mesenchyme develops into the tissues of the lymphatic and circulatory systems, as well as the musculoskeletal system.
 This latter system is characterized as connective tissues throughout the body, such as bone, and cartilage.
 A malignant cancer of mesenchymal cells is a type of sarcoma.